 As early as the 1890s, the link between asbestos inhalation and lung-related disease was established.
-What makes mesothelioma a particularly tragic disease is the fact that it’s preventable, because the cause is known.
+What makes mesothelioma a particularly tragic disease is the fact that it’s preventable.
+The cause of mesothelioma is known.
 While oncologists and surgeons focus on how to treat mesothelioma, there are scientists who are primarily concerned with identifying the cause.
 Arthur Frank, MD, PhD, is one of those individuals.

 Recently, the Mesothelioma Cancer Alliance spoke with Dr. Frank, Professor of Public Health and Chair Emeritus of the Department of Environmental and Occupational Health at the Drexel University School of Public Health, about the international research on asbestos he’s championed since the early 1990s.